kefrankk/kefrankk/README.md

 ## ✨ About me

-Dedicated and passionate astrophysicist with a degree in Physics, Master's degree experience, and currently finalizing a PhD in the field.
-Specialized in research of low-luminosity active galaxies, focusing on detailed analysis of signatures left by active supermassive black holes on gas distribution and kinematics.
-Aiming to contribute to the understanding of the effects of nuclear activity on host galaxies.
+Astrophysicist with a solid background in Physics, currently completing a Ph.D. in the field.
+With 6 years of experience in data analysis applied to Astrophysics, using Python to develop data analysis and visualization algorithms.

 🚀 Embarking on a new journey in the tech field.